Lung disease describes a variety of conditions that cause respiratory problems. The most common conditions that we see are:

 For a case involving lung disease to be approved based on Social Security’s listing for the respiratory system, the condition must be very severe.
 If you have a lung disease it’s important to get regular medical treatment, comply with treatment, get your doctor's support, and do any test or examination that your doctor recommends.
 The listings for the respiratory system rely heavily on test results, medications prescribed, hospitalizations, and emergency visits for respiratory attacks.

 When applying for Social Security disability benefits with a lung condition it is also important to note and tell your treating physician about all your symptoms, so they get documented in the medical file.
 Some of the most common symptoms are:

 Most clients with lung conditions are also unable to work around dust, fumes, and chemicals, which further restricts the types of jobs they could perform.
 Even if you have a lung disease, but your condition is not severe enough to meet or equal one of the respiratory system listings, it is still possible to get approved for benefits.
 Social Security reviews all the claimant’s health conditions, as well as their age, education, and work experience when deciding.

 We are experienced in handling cases involving lung disease, and we would be happy to speak with you.
 We offer a free initial case evaluation.
-If we are able to assist you with your case, we will put forth the effort and time to pursue the disability benefits you deserve.
+If we can assist you with your case, we will put forth the effort and time to pursue the disability benefits you deserve.
 If we are unable to take on your case, we will explain why we cannot take your case and how your case could be improved.
 Please contact us by completing the contact us form on our website, or by calling our office.
-Our toll free number is 877-835-0923, and our local number in Durham, NC is 919-794-4437.
+Our toll-free number is 877-835-0923, and our local number in Durham, NC is 919-794-4437.